Ontario Translation FAQ: IRCC, OINP, ATIO, Pricing, Driver's Licence, Turnaround

 The most common personal documents are driver's licences, birth certificates, marriage certificates, police certificates, diplomas, transcripts, passports, and immigration records.

-See our document-specific guides for driver's licences, birth certificates, marriage certificates, police certificates, diplomas and transcripts, and passports.
+For each document we have a dedicated guide with the specific requirements: driver's licences, birth certificates, marriage certificates, police certificates, diplomas and transcripts, passports, and name-change documents.

-What if I need translation for a court, school, or another special-use case?
+What if I need translation for a court, school, WES, or another special-use case?

 Special-use cases should be routed by the receiving institution, not guessed from the document type alone.